Home Compare ELI.BR vs PNN.L

 Elia Group SA/ vs Pennon Group: Which Stock Looks Stronger in 2026?

-Elia / holds the cleaner structural position, with the lead spread across growth and valuation.
+The structural profiles are close, with Elia / carrying a narrow edge on stability.
 Pennon still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Elia / is in better shape — its trend is intact while Pennon's trend has broken down.
 That puts structure and market broadly in agreement — Elia /'s lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.